 If you have a poor rating, build up your credit score before you apply for your mortgage.

 A buyer’s market is characterized by declining home prices and reduced demand.
 Several factors may affect long-term and short-term buyer demand such as economic disruption – a big employer shuts down operations, laying off their workforce.
-A buyer’s market works in favour of those looking to buy as they’ll be able to purchase at lower prices.
+A buyer’s market works in favor of those looking to buy as they’ll be able to purchase at lower prices.

-- Interest rates trending higher – the amount of money the people can borrow to buy a home is reduced because the cost of money is higher, thus reducing the total number of potential buyers in the market.
+- Interest rates trending higher – the amount of money people can borrow to buy a home is reduced because the cost of money is higher, thus reducing the total number of potential buyers in the market.
 Home prices drop to meet the level of demand and buyers find better deals.

 - Short-term drop in interest rates – can give borrowers a temporary edge with more purchasing power before home prices can react to the recent interest rate changes.

 - High inventory – a new subdivision and can create downward pressure on prices of older homes nearby, particularly if they lack highly desirable features (modern appliances, etc.)

 - COVID-19 – the undeniable impact of a worldwide pandemic on the real estate segment has definitely influenced home prices in the GTA.
 Particularly, the number of new condo listings far-outstripped growth in sales which meant more choices and bargaining power for condo buyers.
 This led to a year-over-year dip in average condo selling prices during the last few months of 2020.
 The demographics that typically live in condominiums (i.e. international students, new immigrants, etc) have been reduced due to strict border controls.

 In a sellers’ markets, increasing demand for homes drives up prices.
 Here are some of the drivers of demand:

 - Economic factors – the local labor market heats up, bringing an inflow of new residents and pushing up home prices before more inventory can be built.